MarvinLudwig/EPC069-12_for_Billomat/README.md

 ## Usage

-* The script shows all invoices from Billomat that have the status "outstanding" (invoice must be completed) and the payment method "Transfer"
+* The script shows all invoices from Billomat that fulfill these requirement:
+ * Status "outstanding" (invoice must be completed)
+ * Payment method "Transfer"
+ * Currency "EUR"
 * There are 3 actions: Show QR code, Send single invoices, Send all selected invoices
 * You can enter or change your client's email addresses in this tool, but it is recommended to have it in Billomat
 * It's not a must to create / show the QR code before sending an invoice, it's just for checking purposes.
 Read the code with a scanner or banking app.
 The results should look similar to this: